mcanlas/typeclasses/typeclasses.md

 Scala DSL for MapReduce

 <pre><code class="scala">// can you prove to me statically
-// that i can reduce over A
+// that i can reduce over A reliably?

 def sum[A : Semigroup]: Pipe = ???</code></pre>